 Like their MD colleagues, doctors of chiropractic are subject to the boundaries established in state practice acts and are regulated by state licensing boards.
 Further, their education in four-year doctoral graduate school programs is nationally accredited through an agency that operates under the auspices of the U.S. Department of Education.
 After graduation, they must pass national board exams before obtaining a license to practice, and then must maintain their license annually by earning continuing education (CE) credits through state-approved CE programs.

 What conditions benefit from chiropractic care?

 80% of the patients who consult our office present with low back pain, herniated or bulging discs, neck pain, or headaches.
-However, we commonly treat other conditions such as arm and leg pain, thoracic pain, shoulder, elbow, wrist, hip, knee, and ankle pain, fibromyalgia, carpal tunnel syndrome, work injuries, and automobile injuries (whiplash).
+However, we commonly treat other conditions such as arm and leg pain, thoracic pain, shoulder, elbow, wrist, hip, knee, and ankle pain, plantar fasciitis, fibromyalgia, carpal tunnel syndrome, work injuries, and automobile injuries (whiplash).

 Is there any research demonstrating the effectiveness of chiropractic?

 A wealth of research exists pertaining to issues surrounding chiropractic healthcare.
 The bottom line: Chiropractic has been proven to be cost effective, treatment effective, reduce time loss for injured workers, in addition to being an extremely safe form of treatment.
 Patient satisfaction studies are extremely favorable to chiropractic.
 Our office houses a large database of research.
 Simply inform the front desk or any of the doctors what you are interested in and we will be happy to pull specific literature for your review.

 Do Chiropractor's believe in other forms of healthcare?